 The advertisement must be published at least 10 calendar days prior to the date of sale, in a newspaper of general circulation in the county in which the sale is to be held.
 The 10 calendar days do not include the date of the advertisement or the date of the sale.

-I just found out that I missed getting my newspaper ad in on time.
-What do I need to do?
+I need to do?
 Start all over from the beginning?

 You will not need to start over, but you will need to send the “Towing Notice of Sale Only” to all parties (Owner, Lien Holder, and Insurance Carrier); however, you are only required to give the parties a 15 day notice.
 Just remember that the newspaper ad has to be re-run 10 days before the auction (not including the date of the ad or the date of the sale).